 Telephone: +44 (0)20 7848 4420

 My research is in three areas: discourse analysis, English language teaching, and literary stylistics.

 In discourse analysis, I am particularly interested in the language of public debate, especially in matters concerning humans and the natural world.
 I am currently principal investigator a major new Leverhulme project on the way people talk about animals.
-This is called 'People', 'Products', 'Pests' and 'Pets': the discursive representation of animals and runs from 2013-2016 in collaboration with Dr Alison Sealey at the University of Birmingham.
+This is called 'People', 'Products', 'Pests' and 'Pets': the discursive representation of animals and runs from 2013-2016 in collaboration with Professor Alison Sealey at Lancaster University.
 From 2002-20008 I directed four ESRC projects on disputes about food policy (about GM agriculture, organic farming, and school meals).
 (See Genetically Modified Language Routledge, 2004).